Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 David: Right, not operational.

 Henry: No. As you say, I think biological sex is one level.
-Gender is another level, in many ways, a socially constructive identity, gender expectations, and then you have identity, which is very fluid from moment to moment.
+Gender is another level, in many ways, a socially constructive identity, gender expectations, and then you have energy, which is very fluid from moment to moment.
 People can flip in and out of energies.

 That’s why when I talk about gay men, for example, I don’t mean to presuppose that they necessarily have fixed identities.
-It’s just that, in a relationship, and we can talk a little late about polarity, if you don’t have those two separate roles, or at least someone playing in those two separate energies at any given time, like a lot of relationships out there end up just being very flat.
+It’s just that, in a relationship, and we can talk a little later about polarity, if you don’t have those two separate roles, or at least someone playing in those two separate energies at any given time, like a lot of relationships out there end up just being very flat.

 I think the Taoists understood this very well.
 The yin-yang symbol which I’m sure everyone has seen has the yin and the yang sort of curving into each other.
 They’re not two separate things.
 They are two aspects of one single circle.
 And of course, people always forget there’s a dot in the other one.
 You have the yang in the dot of the ying.
 There’s a kind of yin in the yang, and it flows.
 It’s a cycle.